Women-Devs-SG/womendevssg/src/content/blog/adding-yourself-as-speaker.md

 2. Commit your changes with a meaningful message:

     ```bash
-    git commit -m "Add speaker for <your name>"
+    git commit -m "Add speaker profile for <your name>"
     ```

 3. Push your branch to your forked repository: